EStog/Checkers-Game/README.md

-# Checkers-Game
+# Checkers Game

-This is a checkers game, that use minimax search with alpha-beta pruning
+This is a checkers game, that use minimax search with alpha-beta pruning.